TimmJensen/TimmJensen/README.md

 ### Hi there 👋
 ### And welcome to my Github profile!

+To get a little insight of who i am, read below.

 - 🏷️ I'm currently working at i-Strategi ApS as Fullstack Developer.